 There are other predators of a similar size and similar capabilities.
 However, no textbooks list cats as a part of these animals’ natural diets, and the reported attacks, shouldn’t be considered the norm.
 That said, in 2016, a live nest camera in Pittsburgh caught bald eagle feeding a cat to their eaglets.
 Nature finds a way.

-But the above does not mean that cats aren’t afraid of larger predators.
+But the above doesn’t mean that cats aren’t afraid of larger predators.
 Quite the opposite.
 The fact that they always take precautions is an important contributing factor to the fact that cats are top predators almost everywhere they live.

 This means that the major part of providing a stress-free life for a cat in your home is to add some places for your cat to climb.
-Even though there aren’t any predators in your bedroom, your cat will be pleased if its instincts can still be satisfied by having an escape available.
+Even though there aren’t any predators in your bedroom, your cat will be pleased if their instincts to survive can still be satisfied by having an escape available.
+They also love having a view of their world.
+This goes back to their predator instinct of having a view so they can spot their next meal.
+Or in our house, to avoid the scary predator (in their minds) that is the vacuum cleaner.

-You’ve learned what an apex predator is, are cats predator or prey, where cats rank as predators, how cats defend themselves, and what are the worst enemies of cats.
+You’ve learned what an apex predator is, are cats predator or prey, where they rank as predators, how they defend themselves, and what their worst enemies are.
 This knowledge will help you understand your cat’s behavior better.
 This will go a long way towards a happy life for you and your pet cat.
 And keeping your Pet Happy is what we all want.